eduardozgz/deployer/README.md

 # deployer
-A simple deployment server that works with github webhooks
+A 0 dependency, simple, deployment server that works with github webhooks

 ## Installation
 ### 1. config.json